Essential tips for private tutors in the UK

 Having a DBS certificate is not a legal requirement if you are a self-employed tutor.
 However, many tutors prefer to have a DBS certificate to show to parents or carers.

-Various organisations (such as unions or employment agencies) will help you obtain a DBS certificate, or you can apply individually at www.exessltd.co.uk.
+Various organisations (such as unions or employment agencies) will help you obtain a DBS certificate, and some umbrella bodies will help the self-employed obtain one.
+It is worth searching online for a relevant company.
 The cost is in the region of £65.

 If you advertise, you are obliged by law to describe your tuition services truthfully and accurately.